Billy Quarantillo: Ultimate Fighting Championship

 Quarantillo made his UFC debut against short notice opponent Jacob Kilburn at UFC on ESPN: Overeem vs. Rozenstruik on December 7, 2019.
 He won the fight with a second round submission via triangle choke.

-Quarantillo next faced Spike Carlyle at UFC on ESPN: Woodley vs. Burns on May 30, 2020 in a catchweight bout.
+Quarantillo next faced Spike Carlyle at UFC on ESPN: Woodley vs. Burns on May 30, 2020, in a catchweight bout.
 He won the bout via a unanimous decision.

-In his third bout for the promotion, Quarantillo faced Kyle Nelson on September 12, 2020 at UFC Fight Night: Waterson vs. Hill.
+In his third bout for the promotion, Quarantillo faced Kyle Nelson on September 12, 2020, at UFC Fight Night: Waterson vs. Hill.
 He won the fight via knockout in round three.

-Quarantillo faced Gavin Tucker on December 12, 2020 at UFC 256.
+Quarantillo faced Gavin Tucker on December 12, 2020, at UFC 256.
 He lost the fight via unanimous decision.

-Quarantillo was scheduled to face Herbert Burns on July 17, 2021 at UFC on ESPN 26.
+Quarantillo was scheduled to face Herbert Burns on July 17, 2021, at UFC on ESPN 26.
 However, Burns pulled out in early June due to undisclosed reasons and was replaced by Gabriel Benítez.
 Quarantillo knocked Benítez down early and eventually won the bout via technical knockout in round three.
 This win earned him the Fight of the Night award.

-Quarantillo fought Shane Burgos on November 6, 2021 at UFC 268.
+Quarantillo fought Shane Burgos on November 6, 2021, at UFC 268.
 He lost the fight by unanimous decision.

-Quarantillo was scheduled to face Bill Algeo on July 16, 2022 at UFC on ABC 3.
+Quarantillo was scheduled to face Bill Algeo on July 16, 2022, at UFC on ABC 3.
 However, he pulled out due to injury.

-Quarantillo faced Alexander Hernandez on December 10, 2022 at UFC 282.
-He won the fight via technical knockout in round two.
+Quarantillo faced Alexander Hernandez on December 10, 2022, at UFC 282.
+He won the fight via technical knockout in the second round.
 This win earned him the Performance of the Night award.